 A special ‘Thank You’ to restaurants, donors and organizations!

-When you arrive, please contact the EvergreenHealth Foundation office directly at 425.899.1900 and a staff member will meet you to collect your donations.
+Please contact the EvergreenHealth Foundation office directly at 425.899.1900 and a staff member will coordinate a time for you to deliver your donations.

 We are unable to accept supplies at the hospital; we will ensure your donations are delivered.